apache/drill/_docs/connect-a-data-source/plugins/080-rdbms-storage-plugin.md

       type: "jdbc",
       enabled: true,
       driver: "com.mysql.jdbc.Driver",
-      url:"jdbc:mysql://1.2.3.4",
-      username:"user",
-      password:"password"
+      url: "jdbc:mysql://1.2.3.4",
+      username: "user",
+      password: "password"
     }

-**Example Postgres Configuration**
+### Example Postgres Configuration

-For Postgres, Drill has been tested with Postgres's [9.1-901-1.jdbc4](http://central.maven.org/maven2/org/postgresql/postgresql/) driver (any recent driver should work).
-Copy this driver file to all nodes.
+Drill is tested with the Postgres driver version [42.2.11](https://mvnrepository.com/artifact/org.postgresql/postgresql) (any recent driver should work).
+ Download and copy this driver jar to the `jars/3rdparty` folder on all nodes.

 {% include startnote.html %}You'll need to provide a database name as part of your JDBC connection string for Drill to correctly expose Postgres tables.{% include endnote.html %}